rflandau/Orv/README.md

 *Vault*: A vault is any, complete instance of the algorithm.
 A single vault keeper with any number of leaves (included 0) is a vault.
 A tree with 4 layers and hundreds of leaves is a vault.
 Any tree that supports Orv semantics is a vault.

+*Sub-Vault*: Any vault that is a child to another vault.
+When two vaults join and one ascends to root vault keeper, the other becomes a sub-vault.
+The sub-vault moniker can be used recursively down a branch.

 # Core Design Goals

 ## IoT Support